 Articaine with epinephrine (By injection)

-Articadent Dental with EpinephrineThere may be other brand names for this medicine.
+Articadent Dental with Epinephrine, OrablocThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to articaine or epinephrine, or to other numbing medicines, such as lidocaine or procaine.
+You should not receive it if you had an allergic reaction to articaine, epinephrine, or similar medicines.

 How to Use This Medicine: